 Not like Jafar from Aladdin – like aspen trees, they twist and turn and offer endless combinations of movement for intriguing compositions.

-But for both members and our ‘not yet members’ I wanted to share some images from the video that follow the painting’s creation from block-in to refined finish.
-I’ve always been a fan of process pictures, so I hope these, along with the explanations and the video that follows, are helpful to you as well!
+For both members and our ‘not yet members’ I wanted to share some images from the video so you can learn from the painting’s creation from block-in to refined finish.
+I hope you find these photos, along with the explanations and the video at the end, give you some ideas to help you paint your own hollyhocks!

-Here are Your 10 Steps to a Hollyhock Masterpiece:
+Here are Your 10 Steps to Paint a Hollyhock Masterpiece:

 The major planes are the first thing I lay in with a thin walnut oil wash.
-Sometimes I leave the quickly done brushwork, but in this case I rubbed the paint into the texture of the panel to leave just an overall color field in each of the larger shapes of sky hills and foreground.
+Sometimes I leave the quickly done brushwork so it’s visible in the final painting, but in this case, I rubbed the paint into the texture of the panel to leave just an overall color field in each of the larger shapes of sky, hills, and foreground.

-Then the real fun begins as I decide where to place the leaves and flowers.
-I try to keep a constant awareness of my light source and direction so my shadows and highlights are consistent.
+Then the real fun begins deciding where to place the leaves and flowers.
+I try to keep in my mind a constant awareness of the light source direction so the shadows and highlights are consistent.
+Notice how simple the shapes are – no small details.
+For most of the initial painting a size 10 or 12 hog bristle brush was used to lay in large brushstrokes and to increase the textural qualities.

-I keep mixing into and expanding the piles of color on my palette to help with harmony throughout the painting’s progression.
-For instance, I will mix up a large area of green color and then cool the temperature with blues or warm the mixture with yellows and reds, using opposite sides of the original pile of paint, so I can keep a fun juxtaposing of warm and cool color temperatures throughout.
-I will also often have one side of the mixture lighter and one side darker in value.
+I kept mixing back into and expanding the piles of color on my palette to help with harmony throughout the painting’s progression.
+For instance, I would mix up a large area of green color and then cool the temperature with blues or warm the mixture with yellows and reds, using opposite sides of the original pile of paint, so I could keep juxtaposing warm and cool color temperatures throughout.
+I will often have one side of the paint mixture lighter and one side darker in value as well.

-Once I have the leaves mostly composed of large and small shapes I do the same thing with the flowers.
-With a solid structure of light and dark established I begin to refine the flowers and leaves with stronger contrast and warm and cool color temperatures.
+Once I have the leaves blocked-in with a variety of large and small shapes I do the same thing with the flowers.
+With a solid structure of light and dark established I began to refine the flowers and leaves with stronger contrasts and warm and cool color temperatures.
+In the previous image, I intended to paint a lot of similar dark lavender hollyhocks, but changed my mind and made the lavender hollyhocks on the left side lighter in value to increase the variety of colors and contrasts.

-At this point the flowers and leaves start to feel more 3 dimensional and pull away from the background.
-Notice the development of leaves in shadow.
+At this point in the painting process, the flowers and leaves started to feel more 3 dimensional and pulled away from the background.
+I also began to develop leaves in the shadow areas. adding highlights to flower petal edges helped create a feeling of depth in the flowers.

-Now it’s time to do something about all the other spaces by resolving the sky and hills and adding some rocks and grass to keep the flowers company and give interest to the foreground.
-The background transitioned from hills to trees and back to hills again, with some light wispy clouds for movement in the sky.
+Then it was time to do something about the other spaces by resolving the sky and hills in the back, and by adding rocks and grasses in the front – to keep the hollyhocks company.
+The background went through several ideas – transitioning from hills to trees and back to hills again.
+To counter the upward movement of the vertical hollyhock stalks I added some horizontally moving light wispy clouds in the sky.
+I kept the clouds fairly indistinct so they wouldn’t draw too much attention from the flowers.

 The final image kept the shadows under the leaves dark, yet softened by the grasses going in and out of the diffused light of a slightly overcast day.